TarekNabil/Quote-Of-The-Day/README.md

 ### Elementor Widget

 The plugin provides an Elementor widget named "Quote of the Day".
 You can add this widget to any page using the Elementor editor.
-The widget will display the quote of the day with a datepicker to select previous dates.
+The widget will display the quote of the day with a datepicker to select all dates.

 ## Custom Post Type